Scotiabank Mortgage Rates & Reviews

 Three major factors that you should consider when determining if a rental property is the right investment for you are:

 The Price: When you are trying to determine if what you are paying is a fair price or not, using comparable sales nearby and a calculation called a capitalization rate (Cap rate) can help you make a more informed decision.
-A property’s cap rate is the operating income the property brings in after expenses, divided by the purchase price.
-Usually the higher the cap rate is, the better the returns that can be made renting it out.
-Buying a property with a high cap rate may be more risky however, as a higher cap rate is usually because the properties location or condition might not be desirable.
+A property’s cap rate is the ratio of its net operating income to its purchase price or current asset value.
+Usually, the higher the cap rate, the better the returns that can be made when renting it out.
+However, buying a property with a high cap rate may be more risky, as a higher cap rate is usually because the property's location or condition might not be desirable.
 However, a property with too low of a cap rate may make it hard to generate worthwhile returns from renting it out, especially with the risk and time commitment involved in an investment property.

 Expenses: Common expenses you can expect to cover as a landlord include: